oneblink/things-mgr/README.md

 #### ENTITY_HTTP_GET_API and ENTITY_HTTP_POST_API

-Specify a URLs for the HTTP APIs used to manage entities.
+Specify URLs for the HTTP APIs used to manage entities.

+#### EVENTS_HTTP_GET_API

+Specify a URL for the HTTP APIs used to retrieve events.

 #### SUBSCRIBE_HTTP_POST_API